Windows That Perform Better Than Walls

-As explained on a Natural Resources Canada Web site, “A window’s ER rating is a measure of its overall performance, based on three factors: 1) solar heat gains; 2) heat loss through frames, spacer and glass; and 3) air leakage heat loss.
+According to a Natural Resources Canada document explaining the original ER rating system, “A window’s ER rating is a measure of its overall performance, based on three factors: 1) solar heat gains; 2) heat loss through frames, spacer and glass; and 3) air leakage heat loss.
 A number is established in watts per square meter, which is either positive or negative, depending on heat gain or loss during the heating season.”

-While windows with a negative ER are “energy holes,” windows with a positive ER act like heaters.
-Poorly designed windows can have ER ratings as low as -25, while the best-performing triple-glazed windows have an ER of about +1 (for operable windows) or +8 (for fixed windows).
+Under the original ER rating system, windows with a negative ER were “energy holes,” while windows with a positive ER acted like heaters.
+Poorly designed windows had ER ratings as low as -25, while the best-performing triple-glazed windows had an ER of about +1 (for operable windows) or +8 (for fixed windows).

 South-facing windows produce the most energy

 Consider a 1-square-meter fixed window equipped with the best available triple glazing installed in southern Canada.
 Over the course of a heating season, this window will, on average, perform like an 8-watt heater.
 This level of performance is an average based on all four orientations; if the window faces south, it will contribute much more than 8 watts.